23 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault

 Investigators have also not yet identified who or what is behind the attack that took the systems offline, but the Texas Department of Information Resources says the evidence so far points to "one single threat actor."

-Elliott Sprehe, a spokesman for the department, said none of the cities have paid the undisclosed ransom sought by hackers.
+Elliott Sprehe, a spokesman for the department, said he was "not aware" of any of the cities having paid the undisclosed ransom sought by hackers.
 He said the areas impacted are predominantly rural.

+Two cities so far have come forward to say their computer systems were affected.
+Officials in Borger in the Texas Panhandle, said the attack has impacted city business and financial operations.
+Birth and death certificates are not available online, and the city can't accept utility payments from any of its 13,25o residents.
+"Responders have not yet established a time-frame for when full, normal operations will be restored," city officials said.

+Keene, Texas, a city of some 6,100 people outside of Fort Worth, was also hit, officials announced.
+The city's government is also unable to process utility payments.

 Experts say that while government agencies have increasingly been hit by cyberattacks, simultaneously targeting nearly two dozen cities represents a new kind of cyberassault.